-Another charge controller from MorningStar, the TriStar MPPT is a performing and reliable option.
+Another charge controller from MorningStar, the TriStar MPPT, is a performing and reliable option.
 With a 30-Amp version, it’s the best charger controller for a small solar system.
-If you need a more performing controller, you can find TriStar MPPT solar charge controllers in 45 Amps and 60 Amps.
+You can find TriStar MPPT solar charge controllers in 45 and 60 Amps if you need a more performing controller.

 This MPPT controller can work with 12 V or 24 V batteries.
-It uses an advanced system monitoring feature to keep track of battery levels with precision.
-As battery charge levels change during the day, the controller will switch between different charging modes to regulate the battery voltage, including bulk, absorption, float, and equalization mode.
+It uses an advanced system monitoring feature to track battery levels precisely.
+As battery charge levels change during the day, the controller will switch between different charging modes to regulate the battery voltage, including bulk, absorption, float, and equalization modes.

 The main downside of this controller is the limited reporting features.
-You can purchase a separate display, but the TriStar MPPT doesn’t come with a built-in display and doesn’t support Bluetooth monitoring.
+You can purchase a separate display, but the TriStar MPPT doesn’t have a built-in display or support Bluetooth monitoring.

 You can track your energy consumption via a web portal, but you’ll have to connect the charge controller via an Ethernet port.
 I don’t recommend this device for your RV solar setup since tracking your RV solar charge via an Ethernet connection isn’t practical on the road.

 - Delivers voltage accuracy of 0.1% +/- 50 mV